spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-22-data-transforms-code-gen-with-llms.md

 Copiloting is much easier if you have written code before - it's a  much faster feedback loop as you scan the returned code for each iteration and decide on the next prompt.

-I've always been a fan of pair programming, yet copilot replaces the learning aspect and smaller-scoped optimisations.
-Pair programming becomes reserved for broader concerns like contextual understanding, solution design and final review.
+I've always been a fan of pair programming, yet copilot replaces the knowledge transfer and smaller-scoped, code-level problem-solving traditionally performed during pair programming.
+Pair programming morphs into collaborations focused on contextual understanding, higher-level problem-solving, gathering domain expertise, solution design, strategic decisions and quality review.

 Code can be subjective: LLM-generated code might spark debate over coding styles and what constitutes maintainability.
 In the previous examples, the LLM created code that utilised Python generators - a Pythonic approach - some will disagree that this is the most readable form.
 Production codebases should continue to be team-reviewed and alignment reached so that teams can support LLM-generated code.